Return to site

 ¼ Teaspoon of ginger

-Chop up the apple, celery, beetroot, pineapple, and mango and place all the ingredients into a blender or juicer.
+Chop up the apple, celery, beetroot, pineapple, and mango, and place all the ingredients into a blender or juicer.
 Add the ginger, ice, juice, and water, and blend until it's a smooth fluid.
 I usually consume it immediately, but it can last for up to three days if refrigerated.

 This beautiful blend provides essential nutrients like folate, potassium, iron, and vitamin C, which support various bodily functions while giving the immune system an overall boost.
-With this smoothie, it's all about the root, and by adding it to your comforting cold beverages this season, you'll have enough reason to never miss a beet.
+With this smoothie, it's all about the root, and by adding it to your comforting cold beverages this season, you'll have enough reason to never want to never miss a beet.

 Never miss a Beet by EJ for EJblogtv